Graph inverse semigroups: their characterization and completion: Completion: the Cuntz-Krieger semigroups

 The result now follows by symmetry. \end{proof}

 It follows by the above lemma that the function $F \colon CK_{G} \rightarrow O_{G}$ given by $F([A^{0}]) = f_{A}$ is well-defined and a bijection.

 \begin{theorem} Let $G$ be a directed graph in which the in-degree of each vertex is at least 2 and is finite.
 Then the inverse semigroup $CK_{G}$ is isomorphic to the inverse semigroup $O_{G}$ defined as an inverse semigroup of partial bijections of the set $G^{\omega}$.
-In particular, the semilattice of idempotents of $CK_{G}$ is a (non-unital, in general) boolean algebra.
-It follows that $CK_{G}$ is a complete inverse semigroup. \end{theorem} \begin{proof} We have defined a bijection from $F \colon CK_{G} \rightarrow O_{G}$.
+In particular, the semilattice of idempotents of $CK_{G}$ is a generalized Boolean algebra.
+It follows that $CK_{G}$ is a Boolean inverse $\wedge$-semigroup. \end{theorem} \begin{proof} We have defined a bijection from $F \colon CK_{G} \rightarrow O_{G}$.
 It remains to show that this is a homomorphism.
 From \cite{Law1}, we can simplify this proof by splitting it up into three simple cases.\\

 (Case~1) Check that if $\dom (X) = \ran (Y)$ then $F(XY) = F(X)F(Y)$.\\ Let $X = \{x_{1}y_{1}^{-1}, \ldots, x_{m}y_{m}^{-1} \}$ and $Y = \{u_{1}v_{1}^{-1}, \ldots, u_{n}v_{n}^{-1} \}$.
 By assumption, $\dom (X) = \ran (Y)$ and so $m = n$ and $y_{i}y_{i}^{-1} = u_{i}u_{i}^{-1}$.
 It follows that